Max Michaelis

-Sir Maximillian Michaelis, KCMG (11 May 1852 Eisfeld, Germany – 26 January 1932, Zurich) was a South African financier, mining magnate, benefactor and patron of the arts.
+Sir Maximillian Michaelis, KCMG (11 May 1852 – 26 January 1932) was a South African financier, mining magnate, benefactor and patron of the arts.

-Early life and education

-Michaelis received his early schooling in Nuremberg where he is said to have developed his love of old masters.
+He received his early schooling in Nuremberg.

 Mining career

 Michaelis first arrived in South Africa in 1876 when he landed at Port Elizabeth.
-Two years later he had moved to Kimberley, drawn by the 1871 discovery of diamonds and the prospect of wealth.
-Here he became a close business associate of Julius Wernher and Alfred Beit and got to know Hermann Eckstein and Jim B. Taylor - friendships that were to last a lifetime.
+Two years later he moved to Kimberley, drawn by the 1871 discovery of diamonds and the prospect of wealth.
+Here he became a close business associate of Julius Wernher and Alfred Beit, and got to know Hermann Eckstein and Jim B. Taylor – friendships that were to last a lifetime.
 He was co-opted by Wernher to deal in diamonds for Porges and Wernher, and in the 1880s restructured the Cape Diamond Company.
 He was a founding partner of Wernher, Beit & Co.
-Within some years he had become manager of the Central Mining and Investment Corporation in Johannesburg.
+Within some years he became manager of the Central Mining and Investment Corporation in Johannesburg.

 From 1896 he worked at the corporation's offices in London and remained there until 1919, when he returned to South Africa.
 In England he led an extremely secluded life on the country estate, Tandridge Court in Surrey.
 Unlike the other Randlords, he was not given to lavish entertaining and spending, avoided the press, did not have an opulent London mansion and despite desiring a baronetcy, was not socially ambitious.

 Later life

 With the outbreak of World War I and the anti-German hysteria that gripped England, Michaelis acted on a suggestion by General Smuts that he return to South Africa.
-Max Michaelis and his wife arrived in Cape Town in 1919.
+Michaelis and his wife arrived in Cape Town in 1919.
 In December of that year a grand civic reception for 2,000 guests was given in his honour.
 They went on to have two children, Cecil and Iris Michaelis.